Creating Comfortable Converted Living Spaces

-- Install a dehumidifier – With Ohio’s humid summers, it’s important to control the humidity in your converted garage for maximum comfort.
+- Install a dehumidifier – With our area’s humid summers, it’s important to control the humidity in your converted garage for maximum comfort.
 This will also prevent mold and keep clothing, bedding, and rugs dry.

 - Soften the space – Garages can be stark, so a generous use of rugs, curtains, tapestries, and throw pillows can soften your converted garage with warmth and texture.

 If you’re up for a challenge, converting your barn into a livable space might be for you.
 While this project is far more difficult than converting a garage or even an attic, the payout comes in gorgeous, open spaces with high ceilings and a chic rustic style.
 Below are some steps to get you started in the right direction: